Beetaloo: Beetaloo Sub-basin

 In June 2022, Beetaloo traditional owners shared their frustration at anti-fracking activists who they believe are "interfering" on country, stating they "want to work together with (Northern Land Council) and this mining company to protect our country, and our sacred sites."
 The Beetaloo Basin gas development is likely to deepen the Northern Territory’s dependence on the oil and gas sector, reinforcing a petrostate-like economic structure and limiting the growth of other industries.
 It will also boost fossil fuel profits while contributing to a rise in global greenhouse gas emissions.

 A Strategic Regional Environmental and Baseline Assessment report released in 2023 found that the basin contains one of the world's richest ant populations and threatened species, including the Gouldian finch and the yellow-spotted monitor.

 On 3 May 2023 the Northern Territory government announced the finalisation of the recommendations of the independent Scientific Inquiry into Hydraulic Fracturing of Onshore Unconventional Reservoirs in the Northern Territory.
 This paves the way for companies to apply for the approval of full-scale production in the basin.
 On the same day the Australia Institute published an open letter with 100 scientists and prominent people in national newspapers urging the Northern Territory government not to allow fracking due to climate change risks.
 Given the serious concerns over the health impacts of both fracking and petrochemical processing on local populations, over 300 health professionals agreeing fracking must be banned due to its health impacts.

-The Australia Institute has stated that the Beetaloo Sub-basin pilot stage alone could produce 7 million tonnes of greenhouse gas emissions per year.This analysis highlights that the gas industry in the Beetaloo Basin is unlikely to develop without substantial public subsidies.
+The Australia Institute has stated that the Beetaloo Sub-basin pilot stage alone could produce 7 million tonnes of greenhouse gas emissions per year.
+This analysis highlights that the gas industry in the Beetaloo Basin is unlikely to develop without substantial public subsidies.
 It also raises concerns about the implementation of recommendations from the Pepper Inquiry, particularly regarding the provision of independent information to Aboriginal communities.

 In regards to the proposed Tamboran NT LNG Facility LNG facility associated with the Beetaloo Basin could result in emissions equivalent to those of multiple coal-fired power stations, posing significant challenges to Australia's climate commitments.
 In terms of the Economic Impacts of Gas Development in the Northern Territory, the net employment impact of the Beetaloo Basin project across Australia would be negligible, as job gains in the gas industry could be offset by losses in other sectors.

 Back Beetaloo campaign

 "Back Beetaloo" is a campaign movement established online in early September 2021.
-Back Beetaloo's aim "is very simple – Tell the Federal and Territory Governments to unlock the Beetaloo Basin to benefit all Australians."
+The campaign's aim is to "Tell the Federal and Territory Governments to unlock the Beetaloo Basin to benefit all Australians."
 The website domain for Back Beetaloo was registered by Nick Palmer and his company Campaign Digital from Cherrybrook in Sydney's north-west.
 The website has since been accused of astroturfing.
 It was reported that the group was reprimanded by the AEC for not providing official authorisation on its political advertising in accordance with Commonwealth Electoral Act 1918.